Syria–United Arab Emirates relations

-Syria–United Arab Emirates relations refer to the relationship between the United Arab Emirates (UAE) and the Syrian Arab Republic.
-The UAE has an embassy in Damascus, and Syria has an embassy in Abu Dhabi and a consulate-general in Dubai.
-Both countries are members of the Arab League (Syria was temporarily suspended in 2012), part of the Middle East region and share close cultural ties.
+Syria–United Arab Emirates relations refer to the relationship between the United Arab Emirates (UAE) and Syria.
+The UAE has an embassy in Damascus and Syria has an embassy in Abu Dhabi and a consulate-general in Dubai.
+Both countries are members of the Arab League, part of the Middle East region and share close cultural ties.

 Diplomatic relations

+Early years (1972–2011)

+The United Arab Emirates and Ba'athist Syria established diplomatic relations on 19 January 1972.
+Relations between the two countries remained timid under Hafez al-Assad and later his son, Bashar al-Assad.

-Emirati reaction to and intervention in Syrian civil war
+Syrian civil war and suspension of diplomatic ties (2011–2018)

 In 2011, the Syrian civil war began.
+The UAE broke diplomatic ties with Syria in February 2012 after the nationwide suppression of protests by Bashar al-Assad that escalated into civil war.

 On 25 September 2013, Foreign minister Abdullah bin Zayed Al Nahyan said that the UAE would continue to support the Syrian people and their legitimate aspirations for restoring security and stability to the country.
-The UAE is not actively supporting the government of Bashar Al-Assad.
-On 13 January 2014, Vice President, Prime Minister and Emir of Dubai Shaikh Mohammed bin Rashid Al Maktoum said that there could be no long-term solution to ending the war with Assad in power, and predicted that the Syrian president would eventually lose power.
+On 13 January 2014, Vice President, Prime Minister and Emir of Dubai Sheikh Mohammed bin Rashid Al Maktoum said that there could be no long-term solution to ending the war with Assad in power, and predicted that the Syrian president would eventually lose power.

 The UAE stance on the Syrian conflict has been described as "less aggressive" than Saudi Arabia or Qatar—but, unlike Egypt, not "favourable to Assad".
 However, it has exhibited openness to Assad remaining in power as part of a peace settlement.
 It has been critical of Saudi, Qatari and Turkish support for Islamist rebel groups in Syria.

-The UAE took part in the 2014 American-led intervention in Syria against ISIL.
-It later broke with Saudi Arabia by supporting the 2015 Russian military intervention in the Syrian Civil War, maintaining it was against a "common enemy".
+The UAE took part in the 2014 American-led intervention in Syria against the ISIL.
+It later broke with Saudi Arabia by supporting the 2015 Russian military intervention in the Syrian civil war, maintaining it was against a "common enemy".
 It also reportedly provided funding for the moderate Southern Front, through an Amman-based Military Operations Center, although this center has been inactive since 2017.
-Alongside the United States, it has been involved in supporting and training the Kurdish-dominated Syrian Democratic Forces (SDF) from 2017 onwards.
-Along with Egypt and Russia, it also supports the Syria's Tomorrow Movement, which has a military wing, the Elite Forces, that is part of the SDF.
+Alongside the United States, it has been involved in supporting and training the Kurdish-dominated Syrian Democratic Forces (SDF) between 2017 and 2018.
+Along with Egypt and Russia, it also supported the Syria's Tomorrow Movement, which has a military wing, the Elite Forces, that is part of the SDF.